AlfrescoArchive/acs-community-deployment/CONTRIBUTING.md

 Please follow the [coding standards](https://community.alfresco.com/docs/DOC-4658-coding-standards).

-Code of Conduct is adapted from the [Contributor Covenant][homepage], version 1.4, available at [http://contributor-covenant.org/version/1/4][version]
+This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 1.4, available at [http://contributor-covenant.org/version/1/4][version]

 [homepage]: http://contributor-covenant.org